-High-capacity system for rapid purification of antibodies using Protein A membranes Keren Drori, Nitin Patel, Michael T. Vierra, Tatiana Garachtchenko, Boris Levitan, Gia Jokhadze, and Andrew A. Farmer Takara Bio USA, Inc., Mountain View, CA 94043, USA Corresponding Author: Keren\Drori@takarabio.com Abstract Antibody therapeutics is ever increasing in complexity and demand.
 Antibody engineering, production, and purification are critical in a wide range of research settings such as academic research institutions and biopharmaceutical organizations.
 There is a constant need for better, faster, and more efficient processes for antibody purification at various scales.
-Protein A has historically been one of the most widely used methods for affinity purification of immunoglobulins (IgG), and allows the opportunity for several-fold enrichment in fewer steps along with high recovery rates.
+Protein A has historically been one of the most widely used methods for affinity purification of immunoglobulins (IgG), and allows the opportunity for severalfold enrichment in fewer steps along with high recovery rates.
 Agarose resins with immobilized Protein A are typically used for this process, with capacities ranging from 18 to 35 mg/ml.
-Resin-based purification requires a significant amount of work and may take up to a few hours to complete due to long column equilibration/ binding times and slow diffusion of large macromolecules through the resin bed.
+Resin-based purification requires a significant amount of work and may take up to a few hours to complete due to long column equilibration/binding times and slow diffusion of large macromolecules through the resin bed.
 These longer times, in turn, increase the possibility of antibody aggregation or degradation, or loss of activity due to unfolding or denaturation.
 Membrane-based affinity systems have rapid flow-induced mass transport, and short residence times; however, traditionally they have been plagued with low capacity due to small internal surface areas.
-Here we describe a novel, membrane-based Protein A system in which the pore surface area has been chemically enhanced, leading to a protein binding capacity better than resins at 75 mg or more per cm of membrane.
-However, unlike traditional resin-based systems, the entire purification process-from loading the sample to eluting pure antibody-can be completed at room temperature in less than 5 minutes.
-We have assembled these high-capacity membranes into spin columns and filtration devices such as 96-well plates, and demonstrate that the spin columns can purify antibodies from a variety of samples such as animal sera, cell culture supernatants, etc. We further characterize the binding properties of these Protein A membranes, and demonstrate their utility in immunoprecipitation (IP) and co-immunoprecipitation (Co-IP) experiments.
-We have compared the Protein A membranes with commercially available Protein A resins, and find differences in isotype specificity due to higher avidity of the membrane-immobilized Protein A. These novel membrane-based affinity columns are extremely useful for purification and characterization of various antibody isotypes for a variety of applications.
-2 Animal sera antibody binding test Natker Goat Rat Nouse Human Babbit orse
+Here we describe a novel, membrane-based system with Protein A or Protein G affinity chemistry in which the pore surface area has been chemically enhanced, leading to a protein binding capacity better than that of resins at 75 mg or more per cm3 of membrane.
+However, unlike traditional resin-based systems, the entire purification process-from loading the sample to eluting pure antibody-can be completed at room temperature in less than five minutes.
+We have assembled these high-capacity membranes into spin columns and filtration devices such as 96-well plates, and demonstrate that they can purify antibodies from a variety of samples such as animal sera, cell culture supernatants, etc. We further characterize the binding properties of these Protein A membranes, and demonstrate their utility in immunoprecipitation (IP) and co-immunoprecipitation (Co-IP) experiments.
+We have compared our Protein A and Protein G membranes with commercially available resins, and show that Capturem membranes result in more concentrated antibodies in significantly less time.
+These novel membrane-based affinity columns are extremely useful for purification and characterization of various antibody isotypes for a variety of applications.